 *If I’m wrong about what most Christians say, then this whole post pretty much goes out the window.
 Perhaps I am guilty of hearing only East-Coast Christians, sort of like assuming that everyone says “pop,” unaware of the regional variations in names for soda.
 I think this would make a great undergraduate linguistics statistics paper.

 Major Update: I wrote this post almost exactly four years before I began working at Logos Bible Software (now Faithlife) myself, something that was not on my career plan at the time.
 I am now a “Logos Pro,” and I became aware very quickly that there is no standard pronunciation of “Logos” here.
 The same person may change pronunciations in the course of a sentence.
 What do I make of this situation?
 What should people say?

-Here’s my answer: people should say what best suits their ends and meets the needs of their audience.
+Here’s my answer, and I wrote a piece on it at the Logos Blog: people should say what best suits their ends and meets the needs of their audience.
 If the people to whom you’re speaking know Greek and learned it in a seminary which used a pronunciation system in which omicron is a short o (such as in the word not), then say LAH-GAHS.